aws-samples/aws-cdk-managed-elkk/README.md

 If desired AWS Cloud9 set up is detailed in the [AWS Cloud9 setup Instructions](cloud9.md).

+Update the constants values in cdk.json.
+Ensure that the kafka version is available via wget.
+Ensure the the named keypair exists and is accessible.
+The ssh comments using the keypair assume it has been added to the keychain.

 ### Create the Managed ELKK

 Complete the following steps to set up the Managed ELKK workshop in your environment.